Food environment improvement

 and retailing businesses have a duty to comply with.
 It is

-similarly vital that the public has the knowledge of what their
+also vital that the public has the knowledge of what their food

-food contains, how it should be prepared and the effects food has
+contains, how it is prepared and the effects food has on their

 The Regulatory Services team, through